resonatehq/docs/docs/typescript-sdk-quickstart.md

 ---
-sidebar_position: 2
+id: typescript-sdk-quickstart
+title: Resonate HQ TypeScript SDK quickstart
+sidebar_label: TypeScript SDK quickstart
 ---

-import pipeline from '../../static/img/pipeline.png';
+import pipeline from '/img/pipeline.png';

-# Quickstart

-Welcome to the Resonate SDK quickstart!
+Welcome to the Resonate HQ TypeScript SDK quickstart!
 This quickstart is designed to give you a rapid introduction to the core concepts and syntax of the Resonate SDK.
 By the end, you'll have a basic understanding of how to register functions, run them with unique identifiers, and integrate Resonate with a web server.

 ## Prerequisites